How to deal with the flu when you don't have health insurance

 There are also plenty of free ways to boost your immune system and prevent disease, like washing your hands, eating a healthy diet and getting enough sleep.

 The flu can knock you out.
 I've had it once, and it was gross.
-My chest hurt, the lymph nodes in my throat swelled like a frog and I was sweating like a murder suspect.
+My chest hurt, the lymph nodes in my throat swelled and I was sweating like a murder suspect.

 Luckily, it went away with plenty of hydration and rest, which shouldn't cost much.
 For most people, that's the only treatment necessary, though an inexpensive over-the-counter drug like Tylenol may help with aches, Staiger said.
 (Note: Consult a doctor for your best course of treatment.)